liupeng3425/python-dlcr-framework/README.md

 # python-dlcr-framework

 A python deep learning configuration and run framework.
+A base code templete for deep learning coding, solved the confusing from `working directory`, `sys.path` setting in PyCharm and run on a Linux server.

 ## Basic usage